Ty France Preview, Player Props: Mariners vs. White Sox

 Ty France At The Plate

-- He has homered in nine games this season (7.4%), homering in 1.9% of his trips to the dish.
+- He has homered in 7.4% of his games this year, and 1.9% of his chances at the plate.

-- France has an RBI in 37 of 121 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in four contests.
+- France has driven home a run in 37 games this season (30.3%), including more than one RBI in 7.4% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.